Building Foundational Knowledge

 -

-25 hours a month towards designated tasks and roles
+25 Bray Hours a month towards designated tasks and roles

 All efforts will be made to accommodate reasonable requests.
-If commitments and exchanged tasks are regularly of hardship, assistants may be asked to reconsider their position.
+If commitments and successful completion of Bray Hours are regularly of hardship, participants may be asked to reconsider their position.
 If hours are continuously exceeded, a reassessment of assistantship roles and responsibilities will be conducted.

 -